MattSegal/devblog/content/django-prod-architecture.md

 Date: 2020-05-25 12:00
 Category: Django

-If you haven't deployed a lot of Django apps, then you might be wonder: how do professionals put Django apps on the internet?
+If you haven't deployed a lot of Django apps, then you might wonder: how do professionals put Django apps on the internet?
 What does Django typically look like when it's running in production?
 You might even be thinking _what the hell is [production](https://www.techopedia.com/definition/8989/production-environment)?_

 Before I started working a developer there was just a fuzzy cloud in my head where the knowledge of production infrastructure should be.
 If there's a fuzzy cloud in your head, let's fix it.
+There are many ways to extend a Django server setup to achieve better performance, cost-effectiveness and reliability.
 This post will take you on a tour of some common Django server setups, from the most simple and basic to the more complex and powerful.

-The focus of this post will be on building up your mental model of how Django is hosted in production, rather than the details on any particular service.
+The focus of this post will be on building up your mental model of how Django is hosted in production, rather than the details of any particular product or vendor, so I'm not going to spend a lot of time talking about services like [Heroku](https://www.heroku.com/) or [pythonanywhere](https://www.pythonanywhere.com/) or do-it-yourself PaaS tools like [Dokku](http://dokku.viewdocs.io/dokku/).
-I'll cover your local machine, some single webserver setups and then get into external services, multiple services, autoscaling and containers.
-I'm not going to spend a lot of time talking about services like [Heroku](https://www.heroku.com/) or [pythonanywhere](https://www.pythonanywhere.com/) or do-it-yourself platforms like [Dokku](http://dokku.viewdocs.io/dokku/).

 ### Your local machine